samyanez94/FunFacts-Android/README.md

 # FunFacts
 A simple Android application made with Java.
 The app serves up some fun facts when the user taps on a button.
-I built this as a way to practice Android development and learn some very basic concepts of the Android SDK.
+I built this as a way to practice Android development and learn some of the very basic concepts in the Android SDK.

 ## Minimum SDK